DISTRHO/Ildaeil/README.md

 - VST2
 - VST3

-And it can load the following plugin formats:
+And it can (in theory, later on) load the following plugin formats:
 - JACK (applications as plugins, Linux only)
 - LADSPA
 - DSSI